p0lycarpio/tracs-gatsby/content/articles/agence-photo/index.en.md

 position.
 Rather than presuming to embody objectivity or universal values, they forefronted the subjective, critical, and sometimes autobiographical facets of their work.
-In the wake of the rise of "New Journalism" in the U.S., journalistic writing in the first person gave new momentum to authorial photography, propagated especially in prestigious formats like exhibits and books.
+In the wake of the rise of "New Journalism" in the U.S., journalistic draft in the first person gave new momentum to authorial photography, propagated especially in prestigious formats like exhibits and books.
 Magnum participated in the transatlantic distribution of these creations.
 In France, the humanist